Introduction to DocumentDB: A NoSQL JSON Database

 A database account consists of a set of databases, each containing multiple collections, each of which can contain stored procedures, triggers, UDFs, documents, and related attachments.
 A database also has associated users, each with a set of permissions to access various other collections, stored procedures, triggers, UDFs, documents, or attachments.
 While databases, users, permissions, and collections are system-defined resources with well-known schemas - documents, stored procedures, triggers, UDFs, and attachments contain arbitrary, user defined JSON content.

 Azure DocumentDB exposes resources through a REST API that can be called by any language capable of making HTTP/HTTPS requests.
-Additionally, DocumentDB offers programming libraries for several popular languages.
-These libraries simplify many aspects of working with Azure DocumentDB by handling details such as address caching, exception management, automatic retries and so forth.
+Additionally, DocumentDB offers programming libraries for several popular languages and is compatible with MongoDB APIs.
+The client libraries simplify many aspects of working with Azure DocumentDB by handling details such as address caching, exception management, automatic retries and so forth.
 Libraries are currently available for the following languages and platforms:

 |.NET SDK||.NET library|